-While a majority of the rules that follow directly come from the MSBL/MABL Rules and Regulations-January 2019, there are issues which are tournament-specific.
-With this thought in mind, the National Rules Committee has put together these rules, which will apply for this year’s tournaments.
+While a majority of the rules that follow directly come from the MSBL/MABL Rules and Regulations – December 2022, there are issues that are tournament-specific.
+With this thought in mind, the National Rules Committee has put together these rules, which will apply to this year’s tournaments.
 These rules, as they relate to the MSBL/MABL National Tournaments, are definitive and supersede any other sets of rules that the MSBL/MABL, or your local league, may have.
-These rules are also the basis for our league associated rules and regulations and should be used as that guideline as well.
 They will also appear in your tournament scorebook.

 3. Alcoholic Beverages